bikerben33/portfolio/docs/source/content-strategy.rst

 these advantages:

    * Opens quickly in a web browser.
-   * Users can create customized views to show data such as: documents assigned to a specific user, documents for a specific product, overdue documents, completed documents.
-This data was used to produce indicator reports and balance resources.
+   * Users can create customized views to show data such as:
+     - documents assigned to a specific user
+     - documents for a specific product
+     - overdue documents, or
+     - completed documents
+     This data was used
+     to produce indicator reports and balance resources.
    * Users could be assigned write permissions or read-only permissions.